leebo155/CPP/README.md

   **Time to dive into Object Oriented Programming!**

 ## Introduction
-  This first prroject of C++ is designed to help me understand the specifities of the language when compared to C.
+  This first project of C++ helps understand the specifities of the language when compared to C.

 ## Contents
  * ex00: Megaphone